 Grazing Agreements for Public Lands

 California was historically grazed by a variety of ruminants.
 With increasing population and development of land the vast herds of elk diminished and the state saw grazing become dominated by sheep, a trend driven by a high demand for wool.
 By the later part of the 20th century demand for wool had dramatically fallen and cattle became the primary grazers.
 As the 21st century began there was a growing public desire to preserve nature and eliminate human influences on public lands.
 Grazing to some became viewed as inappropriate.
 By 2020 however, the state was experiencing increasingly severe wild fires and attention became focused on what could be done to reduce fire risk.
-Much attention has been paid to longer term climate change issues, but more immediate responses focus on ignition sources and fuels.
-From the fuel standpoint, having animals consume the vegetation has become an accepted means of fuel reduction and more attractive to some than using herbicides or mechanical tools.
-In addition to the fuel reduction benefits of grazing, there is a significant body of evidence showing that grazing enhances wildlife habitat.
+Much attention has been paid to longer term climate change issues, but more immediate responses focus on ignition sources and fuels available to spread and feed fires.
+Having animals consume and crush these materials has become an accepted means of fuel reduction.Grazing is more attractive in some circumstances than using herbicides or heavy machinery.
+In addition to reducing fuels, there is a growing body of evidence showing that properly planned and implemented prescribed grazing practices can also aid in improving habitat conditions for some key species of native plants and animals.

-To the extent that agencies are interested having the lands they manage grazed, there have been questions about what sort of contract would be appropriate between a potential grazer and an agency.
+To the extent that agencies are interested in having the lands they manage grazed, there have been questions about what sort of contract would be appropriate between a potential grazer and an agency.
 This document is aimed at giving some guidance, recognizing that there are a multitude of conditions that will vary by location, mission of the agency, etc.

-Between friends who trust each other a grazing agreement can be as simple as ‘sure, you can graze that parcel.’
-Maybe some compensation is agreed upon, like cash payment or building a fence line.
-It has been said that if you are dealing with a person you can trust, a hand shake is all you need.
-With public contracting rules aimed at ensuring open access to public contracts the conscientiousness of potential contractors can be hard to evaluate.
-That can be addressed in part by more elaborate ‘boilerplate’ in the contract, and site specific management plans.
-Those aspects of the agreements have been treated separately.
-The points below just address what should be in the contract, which can incorporate by reference a management plan addressing performance standards for the grazer.
+A grazing agreement can be as simple as a hand shake or as complex as a multi-page legal document.
+When executing a grazing agreement with a public agency on public land, often habitat goals and management constraints lend themselves to a more elaborate contract together with an associated site-specific management plan.
+The grazing agreement and management plan should be separate documents.
+The points below address what should be in the contract, which can incorporate, by reference, a management plan addressing performance standards for the grazer.

 One major distinction within the grazing community is between sheep/goat grazers and cattle grazers.
 The former are typically paid to graze off vegetation to minimal levels.
 Their income is derived from fees for grazing.
-On the other hand, cattle grazers generally expect to pay to graze.
+On the other hand, cattle (and sometimes sheep) grazers generally expect to pay to graze.
 In general, their income is derived from selling animals by the pound; therefore, they typically focus on weight gain.
-The selection of the type of grazer will depend on various factors such as type of vegetation, terrain, parcel sizes, and available infrastructure.
+The selection of the type of grazer will depend on various factors such as type of vegetation, vegetation management objectives, parcel sizes, type of livestock in the vicinity, and available infrastructure.
 Those factors need to be considered before executing contracts and may involve a mixture of grazing animals.